What student type are you?

 If you are thinking about your study options or you're ready to enrol, then get in touch using our contact form or call us and we can arrange a visit at your preferred campus with a Course Advisor.
 They will discuss programme options, the enrolment process and can answer any questions you have.

-NZSE can also assist students with their application for student loans and living allowances.
-See more on our Scholarships and Allowances page, or find more information on student loans and allowances can also be obtained from Studylink
+NZSE College can also assist students with their application for student loans and living allowances.
+See more on our Scholarships and Allowances page, or find more information on student loans and allowances can also be obtained from Studylink.

 We recommend that students bring with them the following documents: